JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 Run your mouse over the plot to see it in action.
 Whenever you mouseover a point in a specific sub-group, only the points within its same group are highlighted, allowing us to observe each sub-group in further detail.
 There's even a very clean tooltip, displaying information for the individual point currently being highlighted.

-It can't be understated how useful it is to be able to generate such a captivating plot with so little code.
+It can't be understated how useful it is to be able to generate such a compelling plot with so little code.

 ## dygraphs